krlan2789/apps-link/README.md

 **Summary**

-> A series of educational and functional apps (Reading, Meaning, Teacher, Speaking, Let's Talk) for students in Chinese Language School, built with Unity and Google Firebase for seamless cross-platform functionality.
+> Part of a series of educational and functional applications designed for students in Chinese Language Schools.
+This app focuses on improving speaking skills and offers a seamless cross-platform experience using Unity and Google Firebase.

+- Developed the application using Unity, focusing on engaging and interactive speaking exercises.
+- Implemented user-friendly interfaces to ensure a smooth and enjoyable learning experience based on provided designs.
+- Collaborated with educators to ensure the app's content aligns with the educational standards and effective for language learning.

 **Technologies:**